core-interaction/core-interaction.github.io/topic/responsive/index.md

   *Sorry, last one!*
 {: .right .no-marker .icon-link rows="2" }

-There was a confluence of events that allowed this: modern, self-updating browsers, and then the explosion of *the mobile web—*precipitated, in no small part, by the *iPhone* in 2007.
+There was a confluence of events that allowed this: modern, <nobr>self-updating</nobr> browsers, and then the explosion of *the mobile web—*precipitated, in no small part, by the *iPhone* in 2007.
 It ran a desktop-class browser (in terms of functionality), which hadn’t been available in a small screen before.
 And with its crazy success—and subsequent proliferation of its paradigm in *Android*—the web, and then world, scrambled to *respond*.

 {% include figure.html src='responsive.svg' caption='A typical/example *responsive* layout, adjusting the layout to reflow based on the device width.' class='four-above' height='90vh' %}